sakethBainagari/Altibbe-Assessment/README.md

 This product demonstrates exceptional transparency and ethical practices.
 ```

-**PDF Report Features**:
-- Professional layout with company branding
-- Visual transparency score with color coding
-- Detailed breakdown of all questions and answers
-- AI-powered recommendations for improvement
-- Compliance indicators and certifications summary
-- Consumer trust assessment
-- Generated timestamp and unique report ID

 ## 🤖 Development Reflection: AI Tools & Architecture Principles

 ### How AI Tools Were Used in Development